 The function of the pancreas is frequently decreased in mucoviscidosis.
 There are no enzymes needed to extract vital fat-soluble vitamins (A, D, E, K) from food.
 The deficiency can be balanced with vitamin preparations.
 The same is true for the salt deficit, since much salt is lost through sweat.

-Recently, a drug became available that acts directly on the damaged chloride channel and thus can correct the derailment of the salt and water balance.
+There are drugs available that act directly on the damaged chloride channel and thus can correct the derailment of the salt and water balance.
 The preparation works only for patients with a certain genetic defect.